icopy-site/awesome-cn/docs/awesome/awesome-newsletters.md

 - [TLDR](https://www.tldrnewsletter.com/).
 TLDR is a daily curated newsletter containing links and summaries of the most interesting stories in tech.
 - [Barista.io](https://www.barista.io/).
 Stay on top of today's most popular Tech news with a daily e-mail of crowd-curated articles from across the Web.
-- [The Morning Paper](https://blog.acolyer.org/).
-An interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer.
 - [TechMeme](https://www.techmeme.com/).
 Techmeme is a aggregated, filtered, archiveable summary in near real-time of what is new and generating conversation in technology.
 - [Unzip.dev](https://unzip.dev/).
 Developer trends newsletter, unpacking one trend at a time.
 - [Daily Tech](https://dailytech.email).
 Daily Tech is a curated newsletter about technology, startups, product, and software engineering.